Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

     }

     /**
      * @notice struct used for queued deallocations.
-Hash of struct is set in storage to be referenced later
-     * when completing deallocations.
+Hash of struct is set in storage to be referenced later when completing deallocations.
-     * @param operator address for performing deallocations for
-     * @param nonce
      */
     struct QueuedDeallocation {
         address operator;
         uint16 nonce;
-        uint64 queuedTotalMagnitude;
         IStrategy strategy;
         OperatorSet[] operatorSets;
-        uint64[] deallocationAmounts;
+        uint64[] magnitudeDiffs;
     }

     /// EVENTS